 A high performance culture empowers employees to be as effective as possible in their role.
 These cultures are built on norms and behaviors that help employees set, work toward, and achieve challenging goals.
 A culture of high performance should engage employees every day, promoting the behaviors needed for employees, teams, and the business to succeed.

-While every culture is different, high performance cultures often share common characteristics.
+While every organization's culture is different, high performance cultures often share common characteristics.
 Here are 9 components that you’ll need to foster a performance boosting culture:

 Employees crave real-time, constructive feedback.
 Regular feedback fuels employee growth and creates a foundation of trust between employees and managers.
 When feedback goes both ways, managers become better coaches and employees become better team members.